-In my experience, my clients are addicted to coffee, diet soda or iced tea – in that order – when it comes to caffeine.
-If you’re loving your morning coffee, and can’t get through lunch without a diet soda, consider switching over to matcha tea.
-Matcha has much less caffeine and if full of l-theanine, an amino acid that’s naturally occurring in green tea, but significantly in matcha green tea.
+In my experience, my clients are addicted to coffee, diet soda or iced tea - in that order - when it comes to caffeine.
+If you're loving your morning coffee, and can't get through lunch without a diet soda, consider switching over to matcha tea (the exception).
+Matcha has much less caffeine and if full of l-theanine, an amino acid that's naturally occurring in green tea, but significantly in matcha green tea.
 L-theanine is widely touted for promoting a calm sense of alertness.
 The optimal word is calm!
-What you eat and drink shouldn’t stress you out.
+What you eat and drink shouldn't stress you out.

 Bottom line: we all process what we eat and what we drink differently.
 Each of our body has a specific harmony that's in tune with us.
 Just because someone at your gym or in your family can drink a cup (or 3) of coffee with no ill consequence doesn't mean you can.
 Listen to your body.